Distributed solar generation forecasting using attention-based deep neural networks for cloud movement prediction: Methodology

 Figure \ref{fig:overall_framework} shows the overall framework of our work which consists of two stages (i) Training Stage, (ii) Forecasting Stage.
 We consider a short-term forecast horizon of 1 hour at 10 minute time intervals (i.e., 6 time steps into the future) where the primary driver of solar power fluctuations during these time intervals are cloud movements \cite{Lin2022RecentMethods}.

-Both the \textit{Training Stage} and the \textit{Forecasting Stage} (i.e., testing phase) involve training and forecasting two categories of networks, as shown in Figure \ref{fig:overall_framework}. \begin{enumerate} \item \textbf{Cloud movement forecasting:} \begin{enumerate} \item Training Stage: To forecast cloud movement, we train the deep neural networks discussed in section \ref{sec:cloud_forecasting_dnn}.
-The inputs to the cloud forecasting networks include 6 satellite images of size $60 \times 60$ corresponding to the clouds in the past hour as shown in \ref{fig:framework2}.
-Since a $60 \times 60$ satellite image covers the locations of all PV sites under study, we train a single cloud forecasting network (of the same type) to forecast the movement of clouds that affect all 50 PV sites. \item Forecasting Stage: We obtain the infrared satellite image predictions from the trained cloud forecasting network for the forecasting hour (shown as step 1 in Figure \ref{fig:framework3}). \end{enumerate}
+Both the \textit{Training Stage} and the \textit{Forecasting Stage} (i.e., testing phase) involve training and forecasting two categories of networks (for cloud forecasting and solar forecasting), as shown in Figure \ref{fig:overall_framework}.
+During the Training Stage the cloud forecasting and solar forecasting networks are trained separately.
+However, during the Forecasting Stage the output of the cloud forecasting networks are used as an input to the solar forecasting networks. \begin{enumerate} \item \textbf{Cloud movement forecasting:} \begin{enumerate} \item Training Stage: To forecast cloud movement, we train the deep neural networks discussed in section \ref{sec:cloud_forecasting_dnn}.
+The inputs to the cloud forecasting networks include 6 satellite images of size $60 \times 60$ corresponding to the clouds in the past hour as shown in Figure \ref{fig:overall_framework}.
+Since a $60 \times 60$ satellite image covers the locations of all PV sites under study, we train a single cloud forecasting network (of the same type) to forecast the movement of clouds that affect all 50 PV sites. \item Forecasting Stage: We obtain the infrared satellite image predictions from the trained cloud forecasting network for the forecasting hour (shown as step 1 in Figure \ref{fig:overall_framework}). \end{enumerate}

 \item \textbf{Solar generation forecasting:} \begin{enumerate} \item Training Stage: We train multiple neural networks discussed in section \ref{sec:solar_forecasting_dnn} to forecast the power generation at each of the PV sites.
-For each PV site, we train a separate network of the same type where the inputs to the network include power generation values of the past hour and ground-truth cloud pixel values (corresponding to the PV site extracted from the infrared satellite image) for the prediction time period ($t+1, \dots ,t+6$) -- as shown in Figure \ref{fig:framework1}.
+For each PV site, we train a separate network of the same type where the inputs to the network include power generation values of the past hour and ground-truth cloud pixel values (corresponding to the PV site extracted from the infrared satellite image) for the prediction time period ($t+1, \dots ,t+6$) -- as shown in Figure \ref{fig:overall_framework}.

-\item Forecasting Stage: As shown in step 2 in Figure \ref{fig:framework3}, using the outputs from the cloud movement forecasting (from above), together with the power generation values of the past hour as inputs, we generate solar forecasts using the trained solar forecasting network corresponding to the PV site. \end{enumerate}
+\item Forecasting Stage: As shown in step 2 in Figure \ref{fig:overall_framework}, using the outputs from the cloud movement forecasting (from above), together with the power generation values of the past hour as inputs, we generate solar forecasts using the trained solar forecasting network corresponding to the PV site. \end{enumerate}

 \end{enumerate}